 There are several diverse ways of coping with stress.
 Positive coping mechanisms include seeking help from supportive people, such as a counselor or friend.
 Other positive ways to cope include meditation, journaling, and exercising.

-A negative way to cope is to attack the other person, making them feel uncomfortable.
+A negative way to cope with adaptive and maladaptive stress is to attack the other person, making them feel uncomfortable.
 Or, to avoid the person, place or thing that causes us stress.
 Some choose to become defensive or even find ways to harm themselves.

 Furthermore, there are people who remain in denial after a stressful situation.
 For instance, to avoid the feelings of grief when a loved one dies, it is easy to stay in denial.
 But refusing to admit what is true can be harmful if it continues for a lengthy period.